-Attention The definition of views is limited to the mentioned syntax above.
-Defining a schema for views or escape whitespaces in table names will be supported in future versions.
+Attention The definition of views in the CLI is limited to the mentioned syntax above.
+Defining a schema for views or escaping whitespaces in table names will be supported in future versions.

 The current SQL Client implementation is in a very early development stage and might change in the future as part of the bigger Flink Improvement Proposal 24 (FLIP-24).
 Feel free to join the discussion and open issue about bugs and features that you find useful.